Go to file

 • logger: handles the logging with syslog and/or local files.

-• server: listens for connections and serves the request.
+• server: listens for connections and handles the requests.
 It also speaks FastCGI and do the proxying.

 • crypto: holds the TLS private keys to avoid a compromised server process to disclose them.